anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Love is the attempt to form a friendship inspired by beauty.
+Quote: It is impossible for a man to learn what he thinks he already knows.

-By: Cicero
+By: Epictetus